dib-lab/dib-lab/coc.rst

 All members of the lab, along with visitors, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
-We expect cooperation from all participants to help ensuring a safe environment for everybody.
+We expect cooperation from all members to help ensuring a safe environment for everybody.

-**tl;dr: Be excellent with each other**

 The Quick Version
 -----------------